phishx-docs/phishx-docs.github.io/docs/en/terms/README.md

 17. Notifications

 17.1.
-Notifications can be given by US or YOU by email.
+Notifications can be given by US or YOU by e-mail.
 OUR address for this purpose is: meajuda@phishx.io.

 18. General Provisions